CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             product.add_variable("measurements/group1/group2c/variable_d", dims=["c1", "c2"], data=data_d) # We create both group2c and variable_d.

-    :obj:`eopf.product.EOProduct` are dict-like object (i.e :obj:`collections.abc.MutableMapping`), so you can retrieve your group by index, with the fullpath for exemple, or directly with a `dot`:
+    :obj:`EOProduct` are dict-like object (i.e :obj:`collections.abc.MutableMapping`), so you can retrieve your group by index, with the fullpath for exemple, or directly with a `dot`:

         .. jupyter-execute::